ntate6630/stream1_project/README.md

 - This website will allow users to search and browse cooking recipes.
 - Follow the instructions for a recipe.
 - Watch videos of people cooking.
-- Add items to a shopping basket to buy.
 - Create an account, login/logout.
 - Add personal details in a form to be able to buy the itmes in the shopping basket.
 - Sign up for an Email newsletter.